anadeheza/conjunto-julia/README.md

 Ok, jokes aside, i left the C file since it was the begining and i didn't really know how to include it in my project so instead i embedded a part of my C code and did the rest with javascript.

 ## Features
-You can zoom in or out with the mouse wheel
+You can zoom in or out with the mouse wheel or by pinching the screen or mousepad.

+You can move the set by pressing over it and dragging it around.

+At the right you'll find controllers for the zoom, variables and quality of the set.

 ### AI Use
+> I used AI to figure out how to go from a C code to JavaScript while having all the functions i wanted and maintaining the math accurate.